teqnickels/GhostWebb/README.md

  This project is currently unfinished.
 To do items are listed unchecked in the changelog in this document.

 # Credits and Acknowledgments
  This project is the creation of https://github.com/HJBowers and we paired on the project prior to this fork.
+I am also following tutorials on React and Redux on Udemy and using a React and Redux boilerplate from https://github.com/stephengrider.

 # Changelog
 - [ ] Build out React scaffolding